jnbaum/SWE6733-Group-1/README.md

 ## Continuous Integration:

 Our team is utilizing GitHub Actions for Continuous Integration for this project.
+We chose to use GitHub Actions because of its seamless integration with our GitHub repository.

 ---